yangdanny97/yangdanny97.github.io/_posts/2023-07-18-chocopy-llvm-backend.md

 ---
 layout: post
-title: "Compiler Hacking Part 5: Building an LLVM Backend"
+title: "Compiler Hacking Part 5: Building an LLVM Backend with LLVMLite"
-description: "Building a LLVM compiler backend for Chocopy, a subset of Python 3"
+description: "Building a LLVM compiler backend for Chocopy, a subset of Python 3, using LLVMLite"
 date: 2023-07-18
 category: "Compilers"
 tag: "Technical"